-In addition to three core Justice courses, the Justice academic certificate program offers four concentrations.
-Each concentration focuses on a different area in the justice field and is designed to enable students to pursue their own professional interests.
+In addition to three core Justice courses, (JUS 101, JUS 171, JUS 241), students are also required to select three concentration courses.
+Each concentration is career oriented, focuses on a different area in the Justice field and is designed to enable students to pursue their own professional interests.
 It is recommended that students select their concentration area and the courses within it in consultation with a Justice faculty advisor.
 The Police concentration is designed for students interested in the law enforcement profession.
 It provides them with the skills and knowledge needed to respond to and protect a crime scene, retrieve and analyze evidence, and maintain and protect the chain of evidence throughout the entire prosecution process.
 The Corrections concentration provides students with a strong foundation in the correctional process.
 It provides them with the knowledge to to safely and successfully work within the American correctional system from the moment a defendant is convicted through his/her incarceration period and subsequent reintegration into society.
 The Parole/Probation concentration provides students with the skills and knowledge needed to manage cases from a defendant's conviction to his/her completion of probation or parole.
 Finally, the Corporate/Homeland Security concentration provides students with a broad foundation in key aspects of the corporate environment such as asset protection, homeland security and the investigation of corporate crimes.